 What type of swimming pool is best indoors?

 There are essentially three types of inground pools: fiberglass, concrete, and vinyl liner.
-Although we specialize in manufacturing and installing fiberglass pools throughout the United States, any of the three types of pools will work in an indoor pool application.
+Although we specialize in fiberglass pools, any of the three types of pools will work in an indoor pool application.

 However, we find that one advantage of installing indoor fiberglass pools is the speed of installation.

-We typically have the pool shell installed within a day or two, which dramatically cuts down on the construction time of the overall structure.
+The pool shell is typically installed within a day or two, which dramatically cuts down on the construction time of the overall structure.
 And because fiberglass pools are smooth to the touch, the bather experience is more enjoyable.